lajanki/youtube_search/README.md

 ## Usage
-The main script main.py supports the following switches
+Run
 ```
---init      Create a search term index file by processing dict.txt.
---parse n   Parse n search terms from the index for zero views and list valid item on screen.
+python main.py --search n
 ```
+to perform a sample search on n random search terms.
+Any detected zero view videos are listed on screen.
 Due to the restrictions listed above you may find that you need to do the parsing with values n>100 to find any valid results.

-Similarly,  to use the bot, first initialize it by
+Similarly,  to use the bot, first initialize it with
 ```
 python twitterbot.py --init
 ```
-This creates a new folder and initializes it with a search term index and a link storage files.
+This creates a database with an index of search terms and a table for zero view links.
 To parse for zero view items, run
 ```
 python twitterbot.py --parse n
 ```
-This takes n/2 random words from the index, performs a search and stores results with no views to links.json.
-Another n/2 search terms are randomly generated from combining two common words in common.txt.
+This takes n/2 random words from the index, generates another n/2 from ```common.txt``` and performs a search.
+Valid links are stored to the database.

-To tweet the topmost result in the link storage, run
+To tweet a randomly chosen link from the database, run
 ```
 python twitterbot.py --tweet
 ```
+Before tweeting the link, an additional check takes palce to ensure the video hasn't gained any views since it was inserted into the database.